 “There’s our girl,” said Father, giving her a kiss, when she came downstairs.
 “Come on, let’s go.
 Mother made some of your favourite fried chicken for the picnic.”

 “Fried chicken!” exclaimed Ugly Sally, wiping saliva from her lips.
 “I love fried chicken.”

 Even though Mother and Father did not want to shelter Ugly Sally, they picked the most secluded spot for their picnic.
 They figured it would be easier on Ugly Sally because the last thing they needed was someone to tease her.
-Ugly Sally had been though enough in the last little bit.
+Ugly Sally had been through enough in the last little bit.